laravel/spark-docs/installation.md

 <a name="installation-types"></a>
 ## Installation Types

-The default `spark:install` command will generate a project that supports individual user plans and Stripe for credit card processing.
+The default `spark` command will generate a project that supports individual user plans and Stripe for credit card processing.
 However, you may also create projects that use team billing or Braintree as your payment processor.

-    php artisan spark:install project-name --braintree
+    spark new project-name --braintree

-    php artisan spark:install project-name --team-billing
+    spark new project-name --team-billing

-    php artisan spark:install project-name --team-billing --braintree
+    spark new project-name --team-billing --braintree